-The Appendix I classification as well as a suspension on exports from the Democratic Republic of the Congo in 2016 (which prior to that exported around 49% of the wild-sourced African grey parrots) made the time frame for the study particularly relevant in using the data to extrapolate the effect of such regulations.
+The Appendix I classification, as well as a suspension on exports from the Democratic Republic of the Congo in 2016 (which before that exported around 49% of the wild-sourced African grey parrots), made the time frame for the study particularly relevant in using the data to extrapolate the effect of such regulations.

-Interestingly, the study did not find any significant variation in the trade activity across the study period, which the researchers suggest means that the reduced captive market did not result in an increase in illegal trade (which is often the contention put forward by those arguing against an Appendix I classification).
-There was, however, a spike in activity in the months prior to the enactment to the restriction of trade exported from the DRC which the authors advocate should be taken into account prior to the enactment of such restrictions or regulations.
+Interestingly, the study did not find any significant variation in the trade activity across the study period, which the researchers suggest means that the reduced captive market did not increase illegal trade (which is often the contention put forward by those arguing against an Appendix I classification).
+There was, however, a spike in activity in the months before the enactment to the restriction of trade exported from the DRC which the authors advocate should be taken into account before the adoption of such restrictions or regulations.

 The authors emphasise that there are limitations to this method of study, especially given the number of online scams and the inability to access direct private messages, and suggest that their findings present a “snapshot of trade activity”, rather than an accurate reflection of trade.
 However, this snapshot shows a global market where the traders advertising the sale of these birds do so publicly and seemingly without fear of enforcement.